chaoss/website/CHAOSScon/2022EU/event-location-time.md

 ### Registration

-Registration for the in-person CHAOSScon event is part of the Open Source Summit!
+Registration for the in-person CHAOSScon event is part of the Open Source Summit Europe!